Chern-Simons theory, decomposition, and the A model

 Next, in section~\ref{sect:su2-triv}, we turn to the opposite case, of the worldsheet theory for a Chern-Simons theory in which one gauges a completely trivially-acting one-form symmetry in the target space, using $SU(2)/B {\mathbb Z}_2$ (for a trivially-acting ${\mathbb Z}_2$) as a prototype.
-We argue that this is realized on the worldsheet by gauging a trivially-acting zero-form symmetry $K=\mathbb{Z}_2$ in the bulk, which, as it also acts trivially on the boundary, results in a decomposition of the worldsheet theory, reproducing the target-space decomposition.
+We argue that this is realized on the worldsheet by gauging a trivially-acting zero-form symmetry $K=\mathbb{Z}_2$ in the bulk and on the boundary, which, as it acts trivially on both, results in a decomposition of the worldsheet theory, reproducing the target-space decomposition.
 As that decomposition reflects a global one-form symmetry in the two-dimensional theory, there is the following correspondence between symmetries on worldsheet and target:

 In section~\ref{sect:genl}, we make our proposal for the general\footnote{ That said, more general groupoid gaugings than those described in \cite{Pantev:2022pbf} may exist, see for example \cite{Perez-Lona:2023llv} in a different context, but here our focus is on giving a worldsheet realization of the construction of \cite{Pantev:2022pbf}. } case of \cite{Pantev:2022pbf}, combining the two special cases above.
 Namely, instead of just gauging the center $Z$ or gauging the trivially acting $K$, we gauge the group $A$ whose connection to $Z$ and $K$ is shown in~(\ref{eq: A from K and Z}).
 Here, the worldsheet bulk is a sigma model into an $A$-gerbe over the target space manifold $X$, lifting the $Z$-gerbe needed to describe a specific $G = H/Z$ bundle.
 As we discuss there, such lifts only exist when $\beta_{\alpha}(w_G) = 0$.
 This reproduces on the worldsheet the property of the $BA$-gauged Chern-Simons target-space theory utilized in \cite{Pantev:2022pbf}, and serves as an important consistency check on our construction.